system-zero/system-zero/data/docs/la.md

   be negative.
 Array indices are starting from zero, and -1 denotes the last item in the array.

-  A special form of the `for` loop, can be used as an array iterator:
+  Two special forms of the `for` loop, can be used as array iterators:

+    first form:

+      for |elem| in array { block }

+      In this case 'elem' holds the value of each array elememt.

+    second form:

-    for |i| in array { block }
+      for |i, elem| in array { block }

       In this case 'i' holds the index of the array, and which initially starts from zero.
+      This form is being used when both the index and the corresponded element are needed inside the block.

 # Maps.
 This is the only container type in the language, and which associates (maps)
   a "key" with a "value".
 This is a hybrid type, similar to associative arrays